Larry Seabrook: New York State Senate

+New York City Council

 In 2001, Seabrook was elected to the New York City Council.
-He was re-elected to the Council in 2005 and in 2009 (the last time was after the term-limits law was amended to allow for a third term).
+He was re-elected in 2005 and in 2009 (the last time was after the term-limits law was amended to allow for a third term).

-As a New York City Councilman, Seabrook also exposed discrimination in hiring by advertising agencies in New York.
+As councilman, Seabrook investigated discrimination in hiring by advertising agencies in New York.

-He was a delegate to the 2004 Democratic National Convention.
+Seabrook was a delegate to the 2004 Democratic National Convention.

+Indictment and conviction

 On February 9, 2010, a federal grand jury indicted Seabrook on 13 counts of money laundering, extortion, and fraud.
 Seabrook pleaded not guilty to the charges and was released after posting $500,000 bail.
 In July 2012, he was convicted on nine charges and the following January, he was sentenced to five years in prison and ordered to pay $620,000 in restitution.
-He reported to prison on March 8, 2013, and after accounting for time off for good behavior, was released on July 14, 2017.
+Seabrook reported to prison on March 8, 2013, and was released on July 14, 2017 on good behavior.